-Blogger Noah Stewart recently discovered The Chinese Puzzle (1957), the late, admittedly not so good, "Miles Burton" detective novel by John Street (whom Noah calls "Cecil Street," a common error derived from the fact that his full name was Cecil John Charles Street; however Street, like Cecil Day Lewis did not want to be known as "Cecil").
+Blogger Noah Stewart recently came across The Chinese Puzzle (1957), the late, admittedly not so good, "Miles Burton" detective novel by John Street.
+(Noah calls him "Cecil Street," which is a common error derived from the fact that his full name was Cecil John Charles Street.
+However Street, like Cecil Day Lewis did not want to be known as "Cecil"--it seems there's just something about that name!)
 There are many much superior Street books available, which I discuss in my book Masters of the "Humdrum" Mystery, but unfortunately they mostly are long out-of-print and extremely expensive and The Chinese Puzzle happens to be available--though not with the estate's permission--on the internet; so it's easy pickings, so to speak.

 And, lo and behold, here's what Barzun and Taylor had to say about The Chinese Puzzle: